 An ECLI resolver is also available at https://e-justice.europa.eu/ecli/ - any ECLI typed after this path will display the relevant ECLI metadata (if available).
 For example https://e-justice.europa.eu/ecli/ECLI:NL:HR:2016:764 would directly display the metadata of decision ECLI:NL:HR:2016:764.

 Member State pages

-On the Member State pages, available by clicking on the flags at the right hand side, you can find information on:
+On the Member State pages you can find information on:

 - whether the Member State has already introduced ECLI and metadata;

 - if not: whether it is planning to do so;

 - if yes: information on court codes, formatting rules, metadata and so on;

 - the national ECLI coordinator.

 Please select the relevant country's flag to obtain detailed national information.

 This page is maintained by the European Commission.
 The information on this page does not necessarily reflect the official position of the European Commission.
 The Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice with regard to copyright rules for European pages.